CosticaPuntaru/react-vs-angular/readme.md

 # Motivation, what it is and what is not, background.
- - i'm not an article writer, i'm not the best english spicker.
+ - i'm not an article writer, i'm not the best english speaker.
  - i have a year playing with react and one year with angular (give or take)
  - This is a talk about the bad parts of the react (i know it may have good parts to)
  - yes angular have bad parts to(this talk is not about them)